Skip to content

 If a provider returns an empty response or truncated JSON, increase the example runner's --max-output-tokens value.
 For larger frontier models, also try a smaller --batch-size so each call has less JSON to produce.

-The OpenAI backend defaults to max_completion_tokens=1024 per row.
-This is higher than the visible JSON usually needs because OpenAI reasoning models may consume part of the completion budget before emitting the final JSON.
+APIBackend defaults to 1024 output tokens per row.
+This is higher than the visible JSON usually needs because larger reasoning models may consume part of the completion budget before emitting the final JSON.

 Structured Output